-I discovered it's fine flavor cocoa beans; less than 10% of the world's crop.
+Fine flavor cocoa beans; the top 5% of the world's crop.

-Properly harvested, fermented, dried, and roasted they're the heart of true chocolate flavor.
+Carefully harvested, fermented, dried, and roasted, they're the heart of fine chocolate flavor.

-In October 2004, supplied with some of the world's best fine flavor cocoa beans from Venezuela, I started our family business.
-It was a simple idea.
-I got the best cocoa beans, carefully roasted them, and covered them in layers of the best white, milk, dark chocolates, and cocoa powder.
+In October 2004, we started our family business with a novel but simple idea; get the world's best cocoa beans, roast them, and cover them in layers of the world's best white, milk, dark chocolates, and cocoa powder.

-We took our chocolates to the downtown Austin Farmers' Market and sold out!
+Our first day at the downtown Austin Farmers' Market we sold out!

-When our local newspapers put out the word, people lined up and we sold out again, in one hour!
+Local papers put out the word, and people lined up the next week.
+We sold out in one hour!

-Then, we were featured in Saveur Magazines' 100 Favorites from around the world and people from all over the world asked for our chocolates.
+When we were featured in Saveur Magazines' 100 Favorites from around the world, people from all over the world asked for our chocolates.
 We only ship to the Continental U.S. so some people were

 “Pure Chocolate Joy!”